Common Mistakes in Hiding a Home Safe — and Our Top Solution

 Where does a burglar look?

-- Master bedroom: Burglars know this is the most common place for valuables.
-Under the mattress, in drawers and in closets are natural targets.
+- Master bedroom: Burglars know this is the most common place for valuables, like jewelry.
+Mattresses, drawers and closets are natural targets.

 - Bathroom: Medicine cabinets and even toilet wells will often be considered.
 Bear in mind the value of controlled medicine to burglars.